Editors note: This blog post was first published in January 2020 but has been updated for relevancy.

 Some of the earliest adopters of height adjustable desks include Winston Churchill, Ernest Hemingway and Charles Dickens, who were all known to be fans of writing at standing desks.
 But in the office design world, they are a relatively new trend.

-There is a growing awareness that sitting at a desk for seven or eight hours a day, five days a week, can leave workers prone to aching shoulders, back problems and chronic joint pain - even when sitting in a healthy ergonomic posture.
+We know that sitting at a desk for seven or eight hours a day, five days a week, can leave workers prone to aching shoulders, back problems and chronic joint pain - even when sitting in a healthy ergonomic posture.

 Beyond aches and pains, sitting all day can impact workers’ overall health.
 When Dr James Levine said, “sitting is the new smoking”, it seemed like a dramatic statement.
 But many medical experts now believe it to be accurate.
 Multiple studies report that sitting for long periods of time can increase the risk of heart disease, obesity, diabetes, and cancer.